Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases. Details

 Although the Orient Watch Company has the founding year of 1950, its roots date back to 1901 when Shogoro Yoshida, the company’s founder, started to sell imported pocket watches.

-It didn’t take long when the company moved from importing the products to actually manufacturing them under the name of Toyo Tokei Manufacturing.
+It didn’t take long for the company to move from importing the products to actually manufacturing them under the name of Toyo Tokei Manufacturing.
 It produced the first watch in 1934, which laid solid groundworks for the brand’s success for the following decade.

-The economic downturn caused by World War II’s aftermath hindered the company’s hopes for survival, which eventually resulted in shutting down the manufacture in 1949.
+The economic downturn caused by the aftermath of World War II hindered the company’s hopes for survival, which eventually resulted in shutting down the manufacture in 1949.

-Orient was basically reborn from the ashes of the predecessor when the production of wristwatches continued in the same factory in 1950 but under the new establishment.
+Orient was basically reborn from the ashes when the production continued in the same factory in 1950 but under the new establishment.
 The breakthrough was instant with the introduction of the Orient Star watch that caught the attention in both Japan and overseas.

 Where Are Orient Watches Made?